Welcome Letter / Important Festival Details

-Welcome to the 22nd annual Kate Wolf Music Festival, June 22-25, 2017 at Black Oak Ranch in Laytonville; 5 miles north of Laytonville, right off of Hwy.
-101, on the west side of the road.
+Welcome to the 25th annual Kate Wolf Music Festival celebration, June 23-26, 2022 at Black Oak Ranch in Laytonville; 5 miles north of Laytonville, right off of Hwy.101, on the west side of the road.
 Some things to keep in mind for attending the festival are:

 2) Camping sites are chosen on a first-come, first-serve basis.
 There are a few designated areas, such as “family” camp, “quiet” camp, etc. The “Riverside” camping area, overlooking the creek, is designated a “no-vehicle” camping area.
 Folks will be allowed to off load their vehicles there, but then will be required to park the vehicles in an adjacent parking lot area.
 This provides more area for everyone to camp there and a more enjoyable ambiance.
 Early arriving campers will not be allowed to hold places for other late-arriving campers with vehicles.
 Up to 2 camping spaces may be reserved for late arriving friends with some of your own camping gear.
 The preferred method is to bring everyone’s tent that is in your party.
 You may set all tents up for late arrivals.
 Please respect and work with the staff that is trying to help the situation for the good of all.